 Man of the House

 Ayazi was born and raised in the Jaghori district of Central Afghanistan.
-He is one of four siblings, 2 boys and 2 girls.
+He is one of four siblings, two boys and two girls.
 His father transported construction materials throughout the country to help villages and towns repair and build new buildings.

 However there were people that were less than keen on the business Ayazi’s father was conducting and thought he was working for the government undercover.

-When Ayazi was about 14 his father feared for his safety so his father left Afghanistan to Pakistan and eventually made it to Indonesia where he laid low for about nine months.
+When Ayazi was about 14 his father feared for his safety so his father left Afghanistan for Pakistan and eventually made it to Indonesia where he laid low for about nine months.

 Eventually his father returned to Afghanistan and when he did he continued the transportation of materials that made him leave in the first place.